Susanna Cole: Early life

 Massachusetts governor John Winthrop provides an account of Susanna in his journal, under the date of July 1646:

 A daughter of Mrs. Hutchinson was carried away by the Indians near the Dutch, when her mother and others were killed by them; and upon the peace concluded between the Dutch and the same Indians, she was returned to the Dutch governor, who restored her to her friends here.
 She was about eight years old, when she was taken, and continued with them about four years, and she had forgot her own language, and all her friends, and was loath to have come from the Indians.

 Sources indicate that during her time with the Siwanoys, Susanna bore a son to Siwanoy sachem Wampage I - Ninham-Wampage, who would later become Wampage II.

 Winthrop says that Hutchinson was captive for about four years, although his journal makes clear that her captivity lasted less than three years.
-When she returned to Boston, her living siblings were her oldest brother Edward, brother Samuel, and her two oldest living sisters Faith (the wife of Thomas Savage) and Bridget (the wife of John Sanford).
+When she returned to Boston, her living siblings were her oldest brother Edward, brother Samuel, and her two oldest surviving sisters Faith (the wife of Thomas Savage) and Bridget (the wife of John Sanford).
 Faith lived in Mount Wollaston, about ten miles south of Boston; Bridget lived in Portsmouth, Rhode Island; and Samuel's residence is unknown.
 Only her brother Edward is known to have lived in Boston proper, and it is likely that Susanna came to live with him and his family.
 On 30 December 1651, she married John Cole in Boston, the son of Boston innkeeper Samuel Cole, who had established Boston's first tavern in 1634.